 Sourcing and hiring new talent costs time and money, and every time you turnover an employee you’ll need to pay to replace them.
 A 2016 report by the Society for Human Resource Management puts the average cost-per-hire at over $4,000, and estimates that the average time to fill a position is 42 days.

 The question, then, is how to reduce employee turnover?

-A small investment in mobile learning can help you create an engaging and cost-effective onboarding process to reduce employee turnover, saving you a countless amount of time and money.
+A small investment in mobile onboarding can help you create an engaging and cost-effective onboarding process to reduce employee turnover, saving you a countless amount of time and money.

 Traditionally, hiring and onboarding processes are extremely time-consuming, difficult to scale, and hard to measure.
 Increasing complexity in today’s workforce is only making things more complicated.

 But by embracing technology, modern businesses can make their hiring and onboarding processes more efficient, ultimately lowering costs and improving the ROI of these initiatives.
-A mobile learning platform is one such solution.
+A mobile onboarding platform is one such solution.